-Wolf tells 25k state health, prison workers: vaccine or test | Times Leader
+Wolf tells 25K state health, prison workers: vaccine or test | Times Leader

 By MARK SCOLFORO

 Wolf said workers in those jobs — and all new hires at those facilities — have until Sept.
 7 to get fully vaccinated.
-In addition to the Corrections Department, it applies to state hospitals, veterans’ homes, community health centers, prisons and homes for those with intellectual disabilities.
+In addition to the Corrections Department, it applies to state hospitals, veterans’ homes, community health centers and homes for those with intellectual disabilities.

 The state Health Department said this week that 63.8% of adult state residents are fully vaccinated, although there were nearly 4,100 positive cases over a recent three-day stretch.
 So far, more than 1.2 million Pennsylvanians have been infected with the coronavirus and nearly 28,000 have died from it.